 Inclusive Sailing

 IBSA’s project Sailing into the Future.
-Together focused on a sport – sailing – and made it a vehicle for raising awareness on issues such as inclusion and social integration, in collaboration with organisations that promote inclusive sailing initiatives.
-Activating inclusive sailing projects means being promoters of a cultural and social change, and creating a path of enrichment that benefits all those involved.
-Sport becomes a tool for discovering aptitudes and talents, going beyond physical and cognitive disabilities, an opportunity to improve self-confidence and create opportunities for knowledge, while teaching respect for others.
-With these purposes, we decided to start partnerships with a few sailing clubs in Switzerland, Italy, France, Spain and the United States.
+Together has focused on a sport – sailing–, turning it into a vehicle for raising awareness about themes such as inclusion and social integration.
+This is done in collaboration with organisations that promote sailing initiatives for people with disabilities.
+Launching inclusive sailing projects means championing cultural and social change and creating a journey of enrichment that benefits everyone involved.
+Sport becomes a tool for discovering aptitudes and talents, transcending physical and cognitive disabilities, as well as an opportunity to build self-confidence and to create opportunities for shared experiences, while teaching mutual respect.
+With these goals in mind, we established partnerships with several sailing organisations in Switzerland, Italy, France, Spain and the United States.

-In Switzerland, we sponsor the Associazione Velabili, an organisation based at the Circolo Velico Lago di Lugano and founded in 2016 to promote sailing programmes for people with physical, mental and sensory disabilities.
+In Switzerland, we support the Associazione Velabili, based at the Circolo Velico Lago di Lugano, which promotes sailing programmes for people with disabilities.

-In June 2023, we supported the Associazione Velabili in participating in the Special Olympics World Games in Berlin, the world’s largest inclusive sporting event.
+In June 2023, we supported Velabili’s participation in the Special Olympics World Games in Berlin, and in 2025, we donated an RS Venture Connect SCS boat to the organisation.

-In France, we started a collaboration with Société des Régates d’Antibes, on the French Riviera, reinforcing our message of inclusion and social responsibility.
+In France, we began a collaboration with the Société des Régates d’Antibes on the Côte d’Azur, reinforcing our message of inclusion and social responsibility.

-The donation of two Hansa 303s allowed the famous club, already involved in sailing activities for young people, to extend its initiatives to people with disabilities.
+The donation of two Hansa 303 boats enabled this renowned club, already committed to youth sailing activities, to extend its initiatives to people with disabilities.

-In September 2023, IBSA France organised in Antibes the first IBSA Regatta, a two-day event dedicated to young sailors between 12 and 17, including 23 athletes with disabilities from ten French sailing clubs.
-The event, which was a great success, was also repeated in September 2024.
+In September 2023, IBSA France organised the first IBSA Regatta in Antibes, a two-day event dedicated to young athletes aged 12 to 17, including 23 sailors with disabilities from ten French sailing clubs.

-In the United States, IBSA USA supports the Newport (Rhode Island) association Sail to Prevail, which aims to allow around 1.500 disabled people to practice sailing with the support of professional skippers.
+In the United States, IBSA USA supports the Newport (Rhode Island) organisation Sail to Prevail, which aims to enable around 1,500 people with disabilities to practise sailing with the support of professional skippers.

-Although skipper Alberto Bona’s sporting project on the Class40 IBSA will be concluded at the end of 2024, the project Sailing into the Future.
-Together will continue to live through inclusive sailing, with new impetus and the hope of extending this commitment to other realities and nations.
-Inclusion makes it possible to value differences and imagine horizons rather than boundaries, helping build a better future.
+Although our sporting venture on a Class40 concluded in 2024, the project Sailing into the Future.
+Together lives on through inclusive sailing, with renewed momentum and the hope of extending this commitment to other organisations and nations.
+Inclusion allows us to celebrate differences and imagine horizons instead of boundaries, helping to build a better future.

 Inclusive Sailing Italy